Openscapes/supercharge-research/README.md

 We'd love to hear your ideas and what you’d add to the list!

-It's probably easiest to post an Issue about it, but if you'd like to submit a pull request that would be great too!
+It's probably easiest to [post an Issue](https://help.github.com/en/github/managing-your-work-on-github/creating-an-issue) about it, but if you'd like to submit a pull request that would be great too.

 Thanks!